andrekubotsu/node-ts-template-22/README.md

-# Typescript Node Project Template 2022
+# Typescript Node Project Template/Boilerplate 2022

 I did this for personal use.
 Feel free to make it better and contribute!